-- In the EconAid Center (Gardner 009)

-- Tuesdays from 2-3pm

-- Wednesdays from 3:30-4:30pm

-- Thursdays from 1-2pm

-- By appointment on Zoom at http://calendly.com/staub.
+- Tuesdays from 4-5pm in the EconAid Center (Gardner 009) - Wednesdays TBD - By appointment on Zoom at http://calendly.com/staub.

 TA/ULA Availability: The TAs and ULAs will hold help sessions on a weekly basis as well as reviews of problem set solutions and exam reviews.
 An updated schedule will be posted on Canvas.
 You do NOT have to go to your recitation TA's help sessions; you may speak with any TA or ULA about course material.